chibunduuchechi/alx-low_level_programming/0x00-hello_world/README.md

-using the printf function and new line
+showing the sizes of computers